How many dog myths have you heard over your lifetime?

 If a dog is aggressive, it’s more likely to be because of their training, or lack thereof, than the actual breed.
 If your dog is anxious, they may display signs of aggression out of fear.

 It’s important to know your dog and how to handle them.
 Consult with either a trainer or a veterinary behaviorist if your circumstances call for it.

 #20 Worst Dog Myth: I don’t need to spay or neuter my dog.

 Studies have shown that intact male and female dogs can have health issues as they age.
 Although there has been some debate over exactly when to spay or neuter your dog, the veterinary community is in agreement here: You should get it done for your pet.

 Look at it this way: Pet overpopulation is a huge problem.
 There are so many dogs in shelters getting euthanized every day.
-If you have reservations about spaying or neutering your dog, please consult with your vet.
+If you have reservations about spaying or neutering your dog, please consult your vet.